kutacoder/kutacoder/README.md

 I'm a passionately curious autodidact and an enthusiastic problem solver.

+My projects range from encapsulation of simple ideas to working applications.
-All of my projects are attempts to provide some sort of value - either to myself or (hopefully) to you.
+They are attempts to provide some sort of value - either to myself or (hopefully 🙏🏼) to you.

 I believe I can learn from anyone, and I can teach anybody who is willing to learn.
-If you find my projects useful and you have anything to add, please feel free to drop me a line or to open a pull request 🙏🏼.

 After all, as Ernest Hemingway put it:

 >  We are all apprentices in a craft where no one ever becomes a master.

 I try to constantly improve, and to remain true to elegance, thorougness, and simplicity.
 In the words of Kevlin Henney:

 > Beauty is born of and found in simplicity.